EnvisionDoc/enos_fundamental_zh/sdk/sdk_usage.md

 <a name="apiref"></a>
 ## API reference
-Link to Java SDK reference in EnOS Help Center.
+Link to Java SDK reference in EnOS™ Help Center.

 <a name="samplecode"></a>
 ## Sample code